YaleDHLab/stylegan2-helpers/README.md

 Start here.
 You'll want to set some variables here that point to your files.
 However, not all of the scripts use these vars, and a nice improvement to this repo would be to replace hardcoded paths to pull these from the env vars set in this file.

+### get-max-dimensions.py

+If you don't know how big the source images are, and you have a huge folder of them, this script goes through each image and keeps track of the largest dimension so you can choose an appropriate IMAGE_DIMENSION value.

 ### setup.sh

 Start here.
 This script sets up a Python virtual env and installs requirements.txt, and it clones a copy of StyleGAN 2.
 Currently we are using this [modified fork](https://github.com/ashirviskas/stylegan2.git) that adds features to resume training.
 Hopefully this will be merged into the official branch.